 Ironically, before his own mistake, Scheuchzer accurately cast doubt upon other "flood relics" commonly displayed in churches.
 Many of the relics were just pieces of stone that resembled human bones, or teeth belonging to elephantine animals.
 In addition to his large salamander, however, he erroneously identified vertebrae from large fish as human remains.

 Another of Scheuchzer's works was Complaints of the Fishes.
 This pamphlet playfully relayed the grumblings of fish killed by the flood brought on by humanity's sins.
 (Considering fish can swim, how a flood would have killed them is a little puzzling.
-Maybe the floodwaters were really violent.)
+Maybe the floodwaters were really low in oxygen.)
 Part of the pamphlet's aim might actually please modern paleontologists; it was to defend the fossils' status is evidence of earlier life, as opposed to inorganic formations which some savants believed the fossils to be.
+Scheuchzer actually encouraged naturalists to see fossils not just as the remains of former organisms, but more importantly as Noachian flood relics.